Pomiculture/GAN-Vitis-AI/DOC/Documentation.md

 ```
 source ./workflow/12_load_u280_overlay.sh
 ```
-To run the application, run the following script.
+To run the application, call the following script.
+We use the */usr/bin/python3* instead of the *python* from *Anaconda*.
+We indicate the name of the model, the number of threads, the name of the output folder, *./RUNTIME/data/output*, the format and number of images, the value of the seed, and the size of the noise input.
 ```
 source ./workflow/13_run_app.sh
 ```